JHU-PL-Lab/www-fpse/assignments/project.md

 #### Persistence

 * For simple persistence you can just read and write from a file, via the `Stdio` Jane Street library.
-Make sure to use a structured file format such as json.
+Make sure to use a structured file format such as json or sexp.
 * If you are familiar with databases, the [sqlite3-ocaml](https://github.com/mmottl/sqlite3-ocaml) and [postgresql-ocaml](https://mmottl.github.io/postgresql-ocaml/) bindings should work for accessing SQLite or Postgres databases from within OCaml.

 #### Data Processing